 Without a doubt, foreign transaction fees is the number one travel fee you want to avoid.
 What most people don’t realize is that anytime you charge a foreign currency to your credit card, you get charged a fee of 2.5% on top of the spread.
 This fee also applies to when you use ATMs and what’s even more annoying is that some banks in Canada have upper that fee to 3.5% when you withdraw cash from an ATM outside of Canada.
 The good thing is that you can avoid this fee if you use a credit card without foreign transaction fees.
 If you need to get cash, I recommend using STACK, this prepaid card doesn’t charge any foreign transaction fees or ATM fees (although some foreign ATM fees may charge a one time fee).
-Best of all, if you sign up with my referral link, you’ll get $20 for free!
-This offer is $5 more than the standard referral of $20, but you must click the link via your mobile device for it to work.
+Best of all, if you sign up with my referral link, you’ll get $5 for free!
+You must click the link via your mobile device for it to work.

 Dynamic currency exchange